When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Preliminaries

-\textbf{BC} treats offline imitation learning as a supervised learning problem and trains a single policy to imitate the actions in the dataset given the most recent state (\Cref{fig:bc_architecture}).
-It minimizes the following loss between the action predictions of the learned policy $\bcpol$ and the ground truth actions under the data distribution, given dissimilarity measure $\ell$:
+\textbf{BC} treats this setting as supervised learning problem, training a policy $\bcpol$ with parameter $\mu$ to imitate actions in the dataset given the most recent state (\Cref{fig:bc_architecture}).
+Given a dissimilarity measure $\ell$, it minimizes the following loss:

-There are multiple choices on how BC approximates the policy distribution that offer different fidelity and complexity tradeoffs, ranging from simple but effective point estimates to rich but complex generative models that can capture distributions with multiple modes.

-\textbf{PIDM} consists of two main models (\Cref{fig:pidm_architecture}): a state predictor $\planner$ that predicts future states for some horizon $k$; and an inverse dynamics model (IDM) $\pol_\xi$ that predicts the next action needed to get from the current state to a future state.
-They can be trained with the following losses
+\textbf{PIDM} consists of two main models (\Cref{fig:pidm_architecture}): a state predictor $\planner$, which predicts future states for some horizon $k$, and an IDM $\pol_\xi$ with parameter $\xi$, which predicts the next action needed to get from the current state to a future state.
+They can be trained with the following losses:

-PIDM offers many design choices.
-For instance, the state predictor and IDM can be trained jointly, or they can be learned independently.
-During training, the IDM and state predictor can directly be conditioned on the input space, or share a common latent space through an encoder (see \Cref{fig:pidm_architecture}).
-Also, both the state predictor and IDM can use the same datasets or leverage different data sources.
-In \Cref{sec:experiments}, we focus on the case where both submodels use the same dataset, share a common latent space, and the state-predictor is an instance-based (lazy) model that is obtained without an explicit loss function.
+PIDM offers several design choices: the state predictor and IDM models can be trained jointly or independently, operate directly on observations or on a shared latent space (see \Cref{fig:pidm_architecture}), and use the same or different data sources.
+In addition, the IDM can be trained using future states drawn either from $\data$ or from the learned state predictor.